How to Buy Life Insurance

 Shop for Life Insurance: Understanding Life Insurance Cost

-Life insurance rates differ depending on your age, health, lifestyle and coverage needs.
-However, price alone shouldn’t drive your decision.
-The cheapest policy isn’t always the best if it lacks the coverage or reliability you need.
+Life insurance rates vary based on your age, health, lifestyle and coverage needs.
+Price alone shouldn't drive your decision.
+The cheapest policy isn't always the best if it lacks the coverage or reliability you need.

-Compare multiple quotes from several insurers and review each policy’s terms, features and eligibility requirements carefully.
-A solid provider with strong customer service and claims handling can make a big difference when it matters most.
-To help you get started, we broke down the cheapest life insurance policies for different profiles below.
+Compare multiple quotes from several insurers and review each policy's terms, features and eligibility requirements carefully.
+A solid provider with strong customer service and claims handling is important.
+To help you get started, we've analyzed the cheapest life insurance policies for different profiles below.

 Variables Impacting Life Insurance Cost